shiva-lab/CMPE-255_Final_Project/ReadME.md

 the dataset consists of approximately 4.2 million records.Severity levels are classified in order between 1 and 4, where 1 shows the minimum impact of the accident on traffic and 4 shows the high impact of the accident (i.e., long delay).

-#### Sample Data Set : out.csv is the sample data file, which can be used to test the model.
+#### Sample Data Set : out.csv is the sample data file, which can be used for evaluation.

 ## Objective:
 The objective of this project is subcategorized as follows: